thomas051083/psd-psw/_pswlf-2020/0a-occ.md

 third_nav_title: All Workouts
 ---
 ### <font color="orangered"><b>About Our Core Competencies</b></font>
-Our Core Competencies (OCC) define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
-In addition to core competencies, which are generic in nature, you are expected to possess functional skills and knowledge to perform your job well. <Charmaine: Will confirm this write-up again>
+This year, the Learning Festival has selected a range of virtual learning sessions that best illustrate our core competencies.
+Our core competencies define the critical behaviours expected of all officers across the Public Service, from support officers to leaders.
+In the spirit of continous learning, look out for a series of LEARN modules specially curated to develop your core competency.

 <br><br>

-Besides the virtual learning sessions, there will also be LEARN modules specially curated for each core competency.

-If you do not have a LEARN account, click here to sign up for a free LEARN account and we will give you access to the full range of LEARN modules curated for this Learning Festival from the period of 12 to 30 October 2020.
+<b>Don't have a LEARN account?</b> Sign up for a free LEARN account here.
+You will be given access to the full range of LEARN modules curated for this Learning Festival from the period of 12 to 30 October 2020.

 ![OCC Running Man](/images/occrunningman.png)
 <h2 id="top"><font color="orangered"><b>Learning Sessions for OCC</b></font></h2>